GONQ/noisebot/README.md

 - Run noisebot from the command line to install. **[$ python noisebot.py]**
 - On Linux **[$ ./noisebot.py]** should do.
 - Restart PyBitmessage.
+- A Linux binary is included under the /binary/ folder for zero dependencies.

 Noisebot will add the proper API configuration.
 Noisebot will detect your API credentials on each run.

 After the first run noisebot will run in the background when Bitmessage is running.
 When you receive a message to your inbox the noisebot will activate.
 To activate it immediately send a blank message to yourself.
 There is no need to invoke it from the command line after install.